zanuka/nav-commander/navpi/usb-swap-drive.md

-# Configuring NavPi to use a USB drive for swap disk
+# Configuring NavPi to use USB drive for swap space
-If you are interested in using a USB drive as a swap disc, this guide should get you sorted.
+If you are interested in using a USB drive as a swap space, this guide should get you sorted.
 Any size drive could be used, but for this guide I'm using an 8GB USB drive I bought for $13.
 The drive is pre-formatted FAT32.

 ### Insert drive
 Connect USB drive to the NavPi